cfsimplicity/spreadsheet-cfml/README.md

 ## Rationale

 Unlike Adobe ColdFusion, Lucee doesn't support spreadsheet functionality out of the box.
-Extensions exist for both [Lucee 4.5](https://github.com/Leftbower/cfspreadsheet-lucee) and [Lucee 5](https://github.com/Leftbower/cfspreadsheet-lucee-5), but I decided to create a standalone library which doesn't depend on customisation of the engine.
+An extension exists for [Lucee](https://github.com/Leftbower/cfspreadsheet-lucee-5), but I decided to create a standalone library which doesn't depend on customisation of the engine.

 ## Library vs Extension